-- (a) I have taken cognisance of the stipulations of section 22(15) of the Transitional Executive Council Act, 1993. - (b) I understand that I may not disclose any information or document of whatever nature which came or may come to my knowledge in consequence of my performance of any function in terms of the Transitional Executive Council Act, 1993, whether verbal or in writing, to any unauthorized person without prior written approval of the Transitional Executive Council. - (c) I am fully aware of the serious consequences which may follow any breach or contravention of the abovementioned stipulations and prescriptions.
+- (a) I have taken cognisance of the stipulations of section 22(15) of the Transitional Executive Council Act, 1993. - (b) I understand that I may not disclose any information or document or the contents thereof of whatever nature comes to my knowledge or into my possession in consequence of my performance of any function in terms of the Transitional Executive Council Act, 1993, whether verbal or in writing, to any unauthorised person without prior written approval of the Transitional Executive Council. - (c) I am fully aware of the serious consequences which may follow any breach or contravention of the abovementioned stipulations and prescriptions.